CASE STUDY YANMAR 3YM30. TECHNICAL EXPLATION OF AN IMPROVEMENT ON NOISE AND VIBRATION ISOLATION

-The aim of this report is to explain the case of a user of a Yanmar 3YM30 that had high levels of vibration on a Beneteau 343 Clipper and the steps that were followed to fix the vibration problem.
+The aim of this report we will explain the case of a user of a Yanmar 3YM30 that had high levels of vibration on a Beneteau 343 Clipper and the steps to fix the vibration problem.

 Designed by Berret-Racoupeau and built by Beneteau Shipyard in Saint Hilaire de Riez, FRANCE.

 This Sailboat well maintained and properly stowed can accommodate up to 5 people in comfort.

 The owner of the Sailboat observes that the engine moves too much.
 After making a video he gets an advice of changing the mounts.